eip-home/eip-arch/draft-eip-arch.md

 ## Additional relevant activities

 The IETF has shown interest in carrying application or service-level metadata in IPv6.
 The Application-aware Networking (APN) BoF discussed embedding such metadata, leading to proposals like APN6.
 The recently chartered CATS (Compute-Aware Traffic Steering) WG explores approaches where traffic is steered based on in-packet compute-related information.
 The GREEN WG (Getting Ready for Energy-Efficient Networking), formed in 2024, investigates telemetry for carbon-aware routing.
 The COIN IRTF RG has discussed in-network processing requirements that also point to in-band metadata handling.

+The FANTEL BoF (IETF 123, Madrid, 2025) discussed the Fast Notification for Traffic Engineering and Load Balancing framework {{ietf-fantel}}.
+FANTEL proposes in-band mechanisms to signal network conditions such as congestion or link degradation using IPv6 packets.
+These notifications are inserted by routers to support real-time traffic steering decisions.
+The goals of FANTEL align with the EIP approach, which provides an extensible container for in-band metadata through EIP Information Elements.
+The EIP header could encapsulate FANTEL notifications without requiring additional Hop-by-Hop Option codepoints, supporting both domain-specific and broader deployments.

 Outside the IETF, the P4.org community continues its efforts on programmable dataplanes and has proposed updated INT mechanisms.
 Recent research includes the use of in-band headers for on-path inference and service-specific packet handling, showing increasing interest in general, extensible frameworks like EIP.